aoles/DEFormats/README.md

 Once you install the package, you can access individual man pages by a call to, e.g., `?DEFormats`.

-## Bug reports and feature request
+## Bug reports and feature requests
 Bug reports, feature requests, or any other issues with the package should be reported at https://github.com/aoles/DEFormats/issues.